ahdis/test.ahdis.ch/Validation_FHIR-Resources.md

 # Validation of FHIR resources as a service

-The validation of FHIR resources is offered as a micro service.
+The validation of FHIR resources is offered as a microservice.
 The basis of this service are a hapi fhir spring boot server ([matchbox](https://github.com/ahdis/matchbox)) supporting the [$validate operation on Resources](https://www.hl7.org/fhir/resource-operation-validate.html) and the definded profiles of the [Swiss implementation guides](http://fhir.ch/).
 This manual describes which FHIR implementation guides are supported and how the serive can be used.

 ## Supported FHIR implementation guides
-This micro service supports validation against all profiles (SturctureDefinitions) from the following FHIR implementation guides:
+This microservice supports validation against all profiles (SturctureDefinitions) from the following FHIR implementation guides:

 * [CH Core (R4)](http://fhir.ch/ig/ch-core/index.html) (FHIR Core profiles for Switzerland, incl. in the context of EPR)
 * [CH EMED (R4)](http://fhir.ch/ig/ch-emed/index.html) (FHIR exchange format for eMedication in Switzerland)